voteliquid/blog/_posts/2017-10-27-liquid-democracy-is-not-direct-democracy.md

 It's more accurate to call our current system "electoral democracy", rather than the common name "representative democracy", as elections are only one method for selecting representatives.

-Liquid democracy is a new method that uses modern technology to give voters ***supercharged representation***.
+Liquid democracy is a new method that uses modern technology to give voters ***personalized representation***.

 Right now, because of [our election rules](/2017/03/06/how-to-move-past-two-parties/), our options are basically limited to two frontrunners every few years.